Home

 Schedules and Arrival

-As the Manager of Colony Ross, Teachers will need to float from group to group helping out where needed.
-Your ELP Instructor will also be available to help where needed but will not remain with any one role group for any extended period of time.
+As the head of the program, Teachers will need to float from Activity Group to Activity Group, helping out where needed.
+Your ELP Instructor will also be available to help where needed but will not remain with any one Activity Group for any extended period of time.

-Sleeping Arrangements – Traditionally, Role Groups remain together throughout their entire visit to Settlement Ross, and sleep coed.
+Sleeping Arrangements – Traditionally, Activity Groups remain together throughout their entire visit to Metini / Fort Ross, and sleep co-ed.
 It is important that you have more than one adult in each sleeping area.
-Parents must sleep in the same area as their assigned role group so they can get their group off to night watch quickly and quietly.
-If you, your parents or your district require separate sleeping quarters for girls and boys, please let your ELP Instructor know.
+Parent Leads must sleep in the same area as their assigned Activity Group so they can get their students off to night watch quickly and quietly.
+If you, your Parent Leads or your district require separate sleeping quarters for girls and boys, please let your ELP Instructor know.

-Arrival Protocol – Your company’s arrival at Fort Ross plays a big role in how smooth the program will go from start to finish.
+Arrival Protocol – Your class’s arrival at Metini / Fort Ross plays a big role in how smooth the program will go from start to finish.
 Please read through ALL of the Arrival Protocol information carefully, and thoroughly discuss your arrival scenario with all of your parents!

 • Do not arrive at the Fort Compound before 10 am unless agreed upon beforehand with your ELP Instructor.

-• To Make the Hike from Reef – From the area around the kiosk/entrance station walk downhill through the campground until you get to the parking area/turn-around at the bottom of the road where you will come upon a large sink hole – the reason for the park’s current closure.
-A porta potty is located here – please allow time for students to use the bathroom.
-Look up the hill to the north (right) for the trail to Fort Ross.
+• To Make the Hike from Reef – We encourage you to have your students “fox walk” during this hike.
+From the area around the kiosk/entrance station walk downhill through the campground until you get to the parking area/turn-around at the bottom of the road where you will come upon a large sink hole – the reason for the park’s current closure.
+Look up the hill to the north (right) for the trail to (Metini) Fort Ross.
 The trail is marked.
 (Watch out for the poison oak near this trailhead.)
 Following the trail along the bluffs to Sandy Cove, descend to the sand, cross the creek, and continue up the gravel road up to the fort.
 The full hike takes a minimum of 30 minutes.
 Don’t rush the hike.
 Encourage them to ask questions.
 Look at the local flora and fauna on the marine terrace and out to the sea for ships or whales.
 Taking your time to enjoy and learn gives the drivers more time to unload.
 If the cars are still unloading in front of the fort then slow your walk or spend some time at the cove.

 • WARNING – On very rainy days or on days just after heavy rains, the creek along the Reef hike may be impassable.
 If it has been raining, please email us at the fort a day or so before your program date to ask if it is possible to safely cross the creek.
 You will be in contact with your ELP Instructor at this point and can discuss with them the best arrival protocol to follow, as you get closer to your program date.